Thomas Silvero

-Thomas Silvero (born 19 May 2000) is an Argentine professional footballer who plays as a forward for Newell's Old Boys, on loan from Crucero del Norte.
+Thomas Silvero (born 19 May 2000) is an Argentine professional footballer who plays as a forward.

 Career

 Silvero got his career underway with Crucero del Norte.
 He made six appearances in the 2016–17 Primera B Nacional, including for his professional bow on 19 March 2017 during an away loss to Gimnasia y Esgrima; that campaign ended with relegation.
 He netted his first senior goal in the following November in Torneo Federal A against Gimnasia y Tiro, in what was one of six appearances across two seasons in the third tier.
 On 23 January 2019, Silvero joined Primera División side Newell's Old Boys on loan.